natalielpx/libasm/README.md

     struct s_list *next;
 } t_list;
 ```
+**REMARK:** This function differs from what the subject requires.
+The subject asks for ft_atoi_base to take in a string for the base.
+I have merely decided that this version of ft_atoi_base makes more sense to me, and forfeited completing this particular part of the bonus.
 #### `void ft_list_push_front(t_list ** begin_list, void * data);`
 Inserts a new element at the beginning of the list, right before its current first element
 `data` is copied/moved to the inserted element